 Strategies to Protect Your Investments and Minimize Loss

 Before we move on, it’s important to note that all investments include some type of risk.
-There is almost always the potential to lose some (or all) of your money, so it’s usually a good idea to invest in a way that minimizes these risks.
+Even with those that are considered relatively safe investments, there is almost always the potential to lose some (or all) of your money.
+So, it’s usually a good idea to invest in a way that minimizes these risks.